From the article: Fetal Alcohol Exposure Often Mistaken as Behavioral Issues – Medscape – Jan 12, 2015:

 They hypothesize that in addition to these factors, “the historically confusing language and diagnostic terminology applied to alcohol-affected children, and the perceived stigma against addressing alcohol use by pregnant women most likely contributed to the majority of affected children and adolescents in the current study having been misdiagnosed or missed completely.”

-Update 2018: I discovered an article from CTV news about a pilot Study published in 2016 that found the prevalence of autism among children prenatally exposed to alcohol was significantly higher than the prevalence in the overall Canadian population.
+An article published in 2018 from CTV news about a pilot Study (2016) that found the prevalence of autism among children prenatally exposed to alcohol was significantly higher than the prevalence in the overall Canadian population received a lot of discussion.

-The study, which will be presented at the Canadian Paediatric Society’s annual conference in P.E.I. this week, examined the case reports of 300 Ontario children aged three to 16 who were exposed to alcohol in the womb.
+The study, which was presented at the Canadian Paediatric Society’s annual conference in P.E.I., examined the case reports of 300 Ontario children aged three to 16 who were exposed to alcohol in the womb.

 The researchers found that 4.7 per cent (or 14) of the 300 children had been diagnosed with autism.
 By comparison, the prevalence of autism among the general Canadian population is 1.1 per cent.